asrath11/Ecommerce-Api/README.md

 Tech Stack

-Node.js with Express.js for server and routing
-MongoDB with Mongoose for database management
+1)Node.js with Express.js for server and routing 2)MongoDB with Mongoose for database management
-JWT for secure, token-based authentication
+3)JWT for secure, token-based authentication